Each campus at the University of Minnesota has an official survey template in the Qualtrics survey tool.

 Units may add a survey heading in the form of text or a graphic.
 Survey headings will appear directly below the maroon template heading.
 This is a good place to add your unit name and possibly the name of your survey.

-Survey Heading Text—To add heading text, click on the “Advanced” tab in the “Look & Feel” section.
-In the “Header” box, type in your heading.
+Survey Heading Text—To add header text, click on the “General” tab in the “Look & Feel” section.
+In the “Header” box, type in your header.

-Important Note: Heading graphics must not use the Wordmark, Block M, Driven to Discover, or violate the “no logos” policy.
+Important Note: Header graphics must not use the Wordmark, Block M, Driven to Discover, or violate the “no logos” policy.

 A number of generic templates are available when using the University’s Qualtrics survey tool.

 Generic templates should be used when a survey is being conducted as part of a partnership where all entities involved with the survey need to be identified equally.
 Each entity in the partnership should be recognized in text.

 Generic templates should also be used by University students (see “Choosing an appropriate template” above).

 To select a generic template, go to the “Look & Feel” section from your survey and change the drop-down menu item in the template box at the top left from “University of Minnesota” to “Presets.”